 Poppy seeds to sprinkle

-Grate the courgette finely into a large mixing bowl and set aside in a colander to allow some of the liquid to drain off – especially important if using juicy homegrown courgettes!
+Grate the courgette finely into a large mixing bowl and set aside with a sprinkling of salt in a colander to allow some of the liquid to drain off – especially important if using juicy homegrown courgettes!
 Put 1 tsp dried yeast, 300g strong bread flour, salt and sugar into the breadmaker, then add the drained courgette, sultanas, lemon zest and caraway seeds if using.
 Add the water to the lemon juice and make up to 100-120 ml – I would tend to add the lesser amount if using homegrown veg. as they are very juicy.
 Set the breadmaker to dough mode – this takes 2 hrs 20 minutes in my Panasonic machine, but every machine will be different.

 When the dough is ready, turn out onto a floured surface and knock down.
 You may need to add quite a lot of extra flour at this stage, depending on the juiciness of the courgettes.
 When the dough is soft, but able to be moulded without sticky fingers, pat out an oval on a greased baking sheet and leave in a warm place to prove for 30 mins – 1 hour.
 Sprinkle with poppy seeds if using.